-The High School Parallel Enrollment Program is designed for high school students who want to take courses at Towson for college credit.
-Students must have a B average and an SAT score of 500 on each section of the SAT (or 50 on the PSAT).
+The High School Parallel Enrollment Program is designed for high school students who want to take courses at Towson University for college credit.
+Students must be at a junior standing or higher and have a B average and an SAT score of at least 500 on each section of the SAT (or 50 on the PSAT).
 Home-schooled students must send the most recent evaluation from the supervising organization, as well as any standardized test results.
-Please note the admission to the Parallel Enrollment program does not guarantee admission to Towson as a degree seeking student.
+Please note the admission to the Parallel Enrollment program does not guarantee admission to TU as a degree seeking student.

 The program allows students to:

 - Experience college first-hand

 - Take courses not offered at the high school level

 - Earn college credit

 High School Parallel Enrollment students enroll in regular courses at TU during the summer sessions or the fall and spring terms and attend class right along with other college students.
 They may take any TU course, provided the prerequisites have been met.

 To apply, download the printable application form.
 Send the completed form and $25 application fee to: